oleelnes/Sandbox/Reports/mateusz.md

 This has been a challenging and sometimes frustrating experience.
 I learned alot about the game development in general, how to use Unity and write scripts in C#.
 As mentioned before, my initial thought was to create the inventory system as one of contributions to the game.
 I wanted to make a bigger impact, but I learned quickly that implementing bigger features, especially if that feature need to live in symbiosis with other elements in its enviroment, isn't easy and takes time.
+My vision of the game before we began was different from our en product, but I am still happy with both my contribution and the overall group effort.
 After this course I definitly have much deeper understanding of the game development process and bigger respect for developers.